 In addition to considering phenology at the population level, we also wanted to understand whether individuals can show different patterns of changes in their reproductive phenology over time through different responses to climatic variables, possibly indicating a genetic component that mediates the effect of the changing environment.
 We therefore modelled the effect of the previously used principal components PC1 and PC2, as well as of the cosine of the lunar angle on each individual first capture occasion in any given year (6735 occurrences for 3053 uniquely marked individuals, as many individuals were breeding in multiple years (mean = 2.21 years, SE = 0.02)), using a linear mixed model (package lmerTest; Kuznetsova et al., 2017).
-Also in this case, we accounted for uncertainty in the assignment of the date of arrival to the pond by simulating 1000 new datasets where every individual arrival date is newly sampled and can be as early as the capture night preceding the original arrival date, or if it was the first capture night of the season, up to seven days before.
+Also in this case, we first ran the model on the originally assigned arrival dates, and then, to account for uncertainty in the assignment of the dates of arrival to the pond we simulated 1000 new datasets where every individual arrival date is newly sampled from an uniform distribution and can be as early as the capture night preceding the original arrival date, or if it was the first capture night of the season, up to seven days before.
+Using these 1000 new datasets we ran 1000 models and obtained the 2.5th and the 97.5th percentile values for each parameter.

 As a random effect, applied on both the intercept and the slope of both PC1 and PC2, we included individual identity (ID).
 This was done not only to observe if individuals react differently to changing environmental conditions, but also to account for the non-independence of the data.
 Moreover, we also included year as a random effect on the intercept, to account for unexplained year-specific variation in the data.
 Finally, we included the effect of sex to account for differences between males and female.
 To properly be able to compare the effects of continuous variables (i.e., the two PCs and the cosine of the lunar angles) with the effect of a categorical variable (i.e., sex), we standardised the three continuous variables by subtracting the mean and dividing by two times the standard deviation (Gelman, 2008).
-Finally, as a measure of model fit, we calculated the conditional R2 value for each model using the r.squaredGLMM function from the package MuMIn (Barton, 2019).
-We ran 1000 models and obtained mean and 95% CI values for each parameter.
+Finally, as a measure of model fit, we calculated the conditional R2 value using the r.squaredGLMM function from the package MuMIn (Barton, 2019).

 Repeatability of arrival date